josephgiovanelli/openML-datasets-profiling/README.md

 - **abello_with_ids_abello_metafeatures.csv** contains only the meta-features used in the paper `T.Aluja-Banet andR.Wrembel B.Bilalli, A.Abello.
 Intelligentassistance for data pre-processing.
 Computer Standards Interfaces 57 (2018), 101 – 109, 2018.` (plus the ID column).

 ### autosklearn folder
-- **autosklearn_with_ids_all_metafeatures.csv** contains only the datasets that are both in in the paper `K. Eggensperger J. Springenberg M. Blum M. Feurer, A. Klein and F. Hut- ter.
+- **autosklearn_with_ids_all_metafeatures.csv** contains only the datasets that are both in the paper `K. Eggensperger J. Springenberg M. Blum M. Feurer, A. Klein and F. Hut- ter.
 Efficient and Robust Automated Machine Learning.
 Advances in Neural Information Processing Systems 28 (NIPS 2015), 2015.` and that are active.
 It also contains all the openML meta-features (plus the ID column);.
 - **autosklearn_with_ids_abello_metafeatures.csv** contains only the meta-features used in the paper `T.Aluja-Banet andR.Wrembel B.Bilalli, A.Abello.
 Intelligentassistance for data pre-processing.
 Computer Standards Interfaces 57 (2018), 101 – 109, 2018.` (plus the ID column);
 - **autosklearn_with_ids_simply_metafeatures.csv** contains only the meta-features listed in this [link](http://www.essi.upc.edu/~bbilalli/datasets.html) (plus the ID column).